CHN Logo CHN Banner

 The records a private school must keep on file include:

 • Faculty qualifications and addresses.
-Private school teachers need not hold credentials, but must be "capable of teaching".
+Private school teachers need not hold a teaching credential, but must be "capable of teaching".

 1) Legal name of student.